 Low-Carb Green Chile Shredded Beef Cabbage Bowl with Avocado Salsa

-I love the flavors in this Low-Carb Green Chile Shredded Beef Cabbage Bowl you can make in the slow cooker or the Instant Pot!
-And this amazing cabbage bowl is low-carb, Keto, low-glycemic, gluten-free, South Beach Diet Phase One, and can even be Paleo or Whole 30 if you use approved mayo and hot sauce.
-Use the Diet-Type Index to find more recipes like this one.
+I love this Low-Carb Green Chile Shredded Beef Cabbage Bowl; make the green chile beef in the slow cooker or the Instant Pot!
+And this amazing low-carb cabbage bowl is also Keto, low-glycemic, and gluten-free.
+Use Bowl Meals to find more recipes like this one.

 If you look in the Cabbage Archives on Kalyn’s Kitchen, it’s not hard to see that I’m a huge cabbage fan!
 And since March is the month when cabbage goes on sale for St. Patrick’s Day, it seems like the perfect time to feature this favorite Low-Carb Green Chile Shredded Beef Cabbage Bowl.